ecylchang/VOU_Blazars/README.md

 # VOU_Blazars

 VOU-BLazars is a tool designed to identify blazars in a given sky region based on multi-frequency information retrieved using Virtual Observatory protocols.
-This is the first version of the tool; a technical paper describing the tool is submitted to Astronomy and Computing and could be found on arXiv:1909.11455.
+This is the first version of the tool; a technical paper describing the tool could be found on Astronomy and Computing, 2020, 30, 100350.
 Any comments and suggestions are welcomed.

 ## Update